 The California Department of Education defines "career technical education" as a program of study that involves a multiyear sequence of courses that integrates core academic knowledge with technical and occupational knowledge to provide students with a pathway to postsecondary education and careers.
-Career technical education may include agricultural education, apprenticeship opportunities, business and marketing coursework, health careers education, industrial and technology education, regional occupational programs, student organizations, technical preparation coursework, and work experience.
-More information related to the state's career technical education program can be found at www.cde.gov/ci/ct.
-Detailed information related to each high school's career technical education programs and course offerings can be located in the counseling office/department.
+Career technical education in PVUSD offers 24 different pathways at multiple high schools and pathways including agriculture, biotechnology, programming, graphic design, video production, auto service, public safety, patient care, entrepreneurship and engineering are just a few that are offered.
+Information related to each high school's career technical education programs and course offerings can be located in the counseling office/department and on the PVUSD website.